viktorvano/SpeechRecognitionAI/README.md

     It means that you need to speak like a sloth.
 5.)
 If you wont to speak more fluently you can, but the neural network has a 2.97 second word (phrase) buffer.
 6.)
 For a good training data it is recommended to have about 50 training samples of each word you want to teach the neural network.
+7.)
+It is also recommended to record an audio artifacts (random unwanted noises like chair sounds, typing, clicking...).
+    They should be named as an empty string "".
+This way the neural network will learn those sounds and will not be mistaken of a spoken word.

 ### Word Examples Feedforwarded via Neural Network